Overview

 Forward Look

-Data collection is underway for the next round of this series, ID4D Global Dataset 2024.
-Visit this page mid-2025 for its release, including the first global survey data on Digital ID access and use.
+Data collection is underway for the next round of this series, ID4D Global Dataset 2027.
+Visit this page mid-2028 for its release, including global time-series survey data on Digital ID access and use..

 Read More